Mervyn Tan: Military career

 Tan enlisted in the Singapore Armed Forces in 1990 and graduated as an Air Force (RSAF) officer from the Officer Cadet School in 1991.
 As an operational pilot, Tan has participated in overseas exercises in Australia, Brunei, India, Indonesia, Malaysia, the Philippines and Thailand.
 Throughout his military career, he held various appointments, including Commanding Officer of 121 Squadron, Head of the Air Plans Department from 2008 to 2010, and Commander of Air Defence and Operations Command (ADOC) from 2012 to 2014.
-He served as Director of Military Intelligence (DMI) and Chief of Command, Control, Communications, Computers and Intelligence (C4I) from February 2014 to February 2016.
+He served as Director of Military Intelligence (DMI) - in which time he was said to have played a pivotal role in the deployment of the military resources to battle terrorism, and Chief of Command, Control, Communications, Computers and Intelligence (C4I) from February 2014 to February 2016.

 Tan succeeded Hoo Cher Mou as the Chief of Air Force on 28 March 2016.
 Tan was promoted to the rank of Major-General on 1 July 2016.
 He stepped down as Chief of Air Force on 22 March 2019 after three years in that position, with Kelvin Khong replacing him.
 In his time as Chief of Air Force, he was said to have "guided the RSAF's transformation to support the Next Generation SAF".